Priscilla A. Magrath

 PO Box: 245163

 Priscilla Magrath, PhD, joined the College of Public Health in January 2018.
-She is a Medical Anthropologist specializing in global health policy and practice.
-Recent work in Indonesia has examined how global health policies are interpreted and implemented in the areas of decentralization, health insurance and maternal health.
-Priscilla is especially interested in the use of moral frames such as the right to health in health policy and health promotion.
+She is a Medical Anthropologist specializing in global health, health policy and systems, and maternal and child health with a regional focus on Indonesia.
+She is especially interested in the use of moral frames such as the right to health in health policy and health promotion.
+Priscilla also provides training and mentoring in qualitative research methods to students and faculty.

 Publications